Initially, code reviews have no reviewers.

 User and group default reviewers can be set for individual projects and project branches.
 Each time a new review is created in the project or project branch, the default reviewers will be added to the review.
 See default reviewers for details.

-Users can show their interest in participating in the code review by clicking their own avatar in the Reviewers area of the code review and selecting Join Review, or by commenting on a review or one of its files.
+Users can show their interest in participating in a code review by clicking the Review actions button and selecting Join review, by voting on a review, or by commenting on a review or one of its files.
 Once a user shows such interest, they are added to the review's list of reviewers and share in the responsibility of performing the code review.
 Later on, reviewers can change whether their vote is required or optional, or leave a review (perhaps to prevent further notifications).

 Review participation is advisory by default, and is used to inform your team that a code review is being conducted.
 The disposition of the review is reflected in the review's current state, the badges that may appear over each reviewer's avatar, and any comments reviewers might add.